 Want to see the most likely repair for your car’s P0303 code, get detailed diagnostics and live OBD2 data, and more?
 Try FIXD today for just $19.99!

 P0303 may not be your only code.
 Before you fix anything related to P0303, make sure you don’t have any other error codes present because they will need to be addressed first.
 For example, a p0171 (faulty oxygen sensor) can also cause misfires.
 If you replace your oxygen sensor without fixing the root cause, your new oxygen sensor may fail, too.

-Pros: With FIXD you’ll be able to scan your codes yourself.
-FIXD tells you what your code means in simple terms, how serious it is, and advice on how to fix it.
+FIXD tells you what your engine code means, how serious it is, and potential fixes with diagnostic steps.
 You’ll also be able to read live data from your car’s sensors to diagnose your problems.
-If you need any help or expert advice you can call the FIXD Mechanic Hotline for free to get specific answers for your car’s problems.
+With FIXD Premium, you can even call the FIXD Mechanic Hotline to get specific answers for your car’s problems.
 Click here to get FIXD for just $19.99 for a limited time!

 Difficulty Level: Beginner (with FIXD)